 You also have the option to create your own preset if you use a specific size you want to be able to select quickly.

-If the presets don’t have the size you need then below that you will find Width and Height and then drop downs for both these option.
+If the presets don’t have the size you need then below that you will find Width and Height and then drop downs for both these options.
 The default selected is pixels which is mainly used when resizing for screens but if you want to resize for prints you have Inches, Centimeters and Millimeters.
 In this quick guide Resolution and Resample can be left on their default settings.

 From the drop down select the resize measurement, enter the size you want in width and height and then press OK.
 This will now resize the image to the size you set.